sadmann7/skateshop/README.md

 > **Warning**
 > This project is still in development and is not ready for production use.
 >
-> It uses new technologies (server actions, drizzle ORM) which are subject to change and may break your application.
+> It uses new technologies (drizzle ORM) which are subject to change and may break your application.

 ## Tech Stack